 - We will pay a $500 advance.
 It is our hope that you will use this money to promote the book prior to and after its release.
 Although we will provide marketing, it is critical that authors help in that effort as much as possible.

-- Once the advance is earned out, authors will be paid 25% on additional net sales.
-Net sales takes into account distribution costs, and is fully described in our publishing contract.
+- Once the advance is earned out, authors will be paid 25% on additional net revenues.
+Net revenues is fully described in our publishing contract.

 A literary story, to us, is more deeply thought provoking than genre fiction.
 It is focused more on character than plot.
 It conveys its meaning largely through subtext.
 In more mainstream forms of creative writing, generally every line means exactly what it says.
 In subtext there are meanings that lie below the surface, revealed through subtle phrasing and nuance.
 Think about how people act and speak in real life.
 They almost never tell you what they are really thinking.
 They hide their personal agendas, and act in ways that they think you want to see.
 Literary fiction captures that aspect of communication.
 It allows the characters to have hidden agendas and desires, and it reveals them in a subtle way, through what they say and what they do.
 We believe that creates a better illusion of reality than a mainstream story.